ashleydavis/nodejs-microservices-example/README.md

 ## Continuous delivery with GitHub Actions

-This repo contains multiple GitHub Actions workflow configurations for automatic deployment to Kubernetes when the code for the each microservice changes.
+This repo contains multiple GitHub Actions workflow configurations for automatic deployment to Kubernetes when the code for the each microservice changes (you can also manually invoke the workflows to trigger deployment even when the code hasn't changed).

 Note that these CD pipelines are configured to be independent.
 When you push code changes for the gateway microservice, only that microservice will be built and deployed.
 Likewise, when you push code for the worker microservice, only that microservice will be deployed.

 This allows us to have multiple microservices in a monorepo, but with the flexibility of separate deployment pipelines.

-### Environment varibles
+### Environment variables

 To get the deployment pipelines working for your own code repository you will need to configure some environent variables as GitHub Secrets for your repository on GitHub.

-Add the environment variables specified above: DOCKER_REGISTRY, DOCKER_UN nad DOCKER_PW.
+Add the environment variables specified above: CONTAINER_REGISTRY, REGISTRY_UN nad REGISTRY_PW.

 You will also need to add your Kubernetes configuration (encoded as base64) to a GitHub Secret called KUBE_CONFIG.